 Melissa holds an MBA from Emory University Goizueta Business School and a BA in statistics from the University of Chicago.

-Michael Baldwin is VP, Quality Assurance at 98bio.
+Michael Baldwin is Vice President, Head of Quality at 89bio.
 Michael has more than 25 years of experience in biotechnology including Quality Assurance (in-house and CMO/CDMO manufactured products), Global Operations, Regulatory Affairs, Clinical Operations, Tech Transfer, Manufacturing, product launch, medical devices, and establishment of quality systems.
 Prior to joining our company, Michael was the Director of Quality Assurance at Bayer Healthcare responsible for all aspects of quality assurance for Bayer’s Hematology products manufacturing from 2016 to 2019.
 He served as Bayer’s Head of Contract Manufacturing Biotech QA in Berlin from 2014 to 2016, responsible for oversight of contracted biotech products and establishment of quality teams in Berlin and Basel.
 He has held multiple quality roles at Bayer, Novartis and Chiron in addition to managing manufacturing and facility startup operations earlier in his career.